furti/jmxhealth/jmxhealth-server/README.md

 #### type
 The type of validation to perform on the bean or the attributes of the bean.
 See _Validators_ below for allowed values.

+#### messagePrefix (optional)
+A expression used to create the message build for the check.
+If not specified a default message will be created.

+You can access bean attributes by adding expressions in the form ${bean.attributeName}.
+Other values available in the message depend on the type of check.
+See the documentation for the check for available values.

 #### validationConfig
 The config for the validator used.
 The available fields depend on the validator used.